jpegleg/dwarven-toolbox/README.md

 The full collection of utilities compiled for x86 compiled for Darwin (MacOS) is roughly 13MB.
 Each those compiled utilties is ~500KB.

+Note that zlib may fail to compile on some systems such as MacOS and others.
+Zlib is used for the zlib compression utilities `zbox` and `zunbox`.
+If you the zlib compile fails, either install the required deps or remove zbox and zbox from the Cargo.toml, if you still want to use the "--all" approach.

 ## Usage